alexch/unsuck/README.md

 Yes, there are unit tests.
 [Read them](unsuckTests/) for more examples.

 There are also unsucky extensions for you to use in *your* unit tests, like `SenTestCase+Unsuck`.
-Not quite sure how to name or use them yet, though.
+They're in a subdirectory called unsuck-testing -- XCode doesn't like it when regular code references the SenTestingKit library, so putting them in a subdirectory may make it easier to exclude them from your deploy target(s).

 ## git submodule usage